 ACCOMADATION & TRANSPORTION FOR FILMMAKERS:

-Nauru has one major hotel – the 3-star Hotel Menen – which is large enough to accommodate a moderately-sized crew.
+Nauru has one major hotel, the 3-star Hotel Menen, which, is large enough to accommodate crew a moderately sized crew.

 The Menen Hotel also provides vehicle and driver rental.
 The roads in Nauru are well maintained.